oobabooga/text-generation-webui/Custom-chat-characters.md

 Custom chat mode characters are defined by `.yaml` files inside the `characters` folder.
+An example is included: [Example.yaml](https://github.com/oobabooga/text-generation-webui/blob/main/characters/Example.yaml)

 The following fields may be defined: